MaayanLab/appyter-catalog/README.md

 # jupyter-template-catalog

-A catalog of jupyter templates
+A catalog of jupyter templates.

+Pull requests encouraged, please refer to the [example](./templates/example/) for registering your own template.